FoHoOV/project-management/README.md

   12. adding rules to todo categories (currently we only support `MARK_AS_DONE` action meaning when you move a todo item to a todo category, it will be automatically marked as `Done`)

 # demo
-You can find the demo at [this](https://todos-fohoov.vercel.app/) url (DO NOT USE AS YOUR DAILY DRIVER (which makes me very happy that you chose to do so ❤️), I MIGHT DELETE THE DB FROM TIME TO TIME)
+You can find the demo at [this](https://todos-fohoov.vercel.app/) url (DO NOT USE AS YOUR DAILY DRIVER (which makes me very happy that you chose to do so ❤️), I MIGHT DELETE THE DB FROM TIME TO TIME).

 # how to run
   1. goto the backend project and follow the steps of its README.md